 Until very recently, we never even considered that so many of these dogs are having GI distress issues and that GLUCOSAMINE AND CHONDROITIN supplements could be the cause of the GI distress.
-We also learned that Origins 5in1 Supplement is helping many of these dogs that are having the distress.
+We also learned that Origins 5in1 Supplement is helping many of these dogs that are having distress.

 Once we sat down and began talking through this it became harder to not address this potentially problematic supplement that has been adopted without much consideration as not only a treatment, but a preventative, and that many owners are choosing to introduce very early on to their puppies as a lifelong preventative.

 To compound this problem even more, we are finding these ingredients added to other products that you may be giving your pet without consideration for the total combined dosages.
-Did you know Glucosamine and Chondroitin are being added to chews, treats, and even dog food, as marketing gimmicks to advertise it being good for joints?
+Did you know Glucosamine and Chondroitin are being added to chews, treats, and even dog food, as marketing gimmicks to advertise it is good for joints?

 Too Much Salt Has Negative Health Benefits

-“The sulfate salt is often stabilized with sodium chloride (NaCl) or potassium chloride (KCl), which may be undesirable in aging canines with potential co-morbid medical conditions such as heart failure, hypertension or renal decline.
+“The sulfate salt is often stabilized with sodium chloride (NaCl) or potassium chloride (KCl), which may be undesirable in aging canines with potential co-morbid medical conditions such as heart failure, hypertension, or renal decline.
 Although this is a theoretical concern, human clinical trials have not demonstrated increases in blood pressure with NaCl content of crystallized glucosamine sulfate (Herrero-Beaumont et al., 2007; Rovati et al., 2012).”
 Source

 “Potential adverse effects include hypersensitivity and minor gastrointestinal effects such as flatulence and stool softening (Plumb, 2015).”
 Source

-When you review the data on any benefit, consider the potential side effects, and the completely unknown long term benefits and unknown risks of life-long supplementation with these compounds, it starts to really make one question.
-What are we doing to and for the dog’s health by using glucosamine and chondroitin?
+When you review the data on any benefit, consider the potential side effects, and the completely unknown long-term benefits and unknown risks of life-long supplementation with these compounds, it starts to really make one question.
+What are we doing to and for the dog's health by using glucosamine and chondroitin?